 Delicious, creamy keto pumpkin mousse is the perfect fall dessert.
 I love serving it this time of year because I can make it a day in advance!

-A delicate, creamy pumpkin mousse, flavored with vanilla and cinnamon.
+This delicate, creamy keto pumpkin mousse is flavored with vanilla and cinnamon.
 One of its big advantages is that you can make it in advance.
-In fact, the mousse is way creamier on the second day, probably because the pumpkin and cream have more time to meld, so if possible, I would suggest making this a day in advance.
+In fact, the mousse is way creamier on the second day, probably because the pumpkin and cream have more time to meld.
+So if possible, I would suggest making this a day in advance.
 If you do, whip the cream for the topping on the day you plan to serve the mousse.

-Sometimes, instead of cinnamon, I use pumpkin pie spice.
-Both versions are excellent, although sticking to cinnamon only results in a more delicate, milder flavor.
+- Sometimes, instead of cinnamon, I use pumpkin pie spice.
+Both versions are excellent, although sticking to cinnamon results in a more delicate, milder flavor.

-As I said, the mousse tastes better the next day, so obviously if you serve it on the day you make it and have leftovers, go ahead and keep them, but I don’t think the texture will last much beyond a day or two.
-I never had a chance to test it, though – we tend to finish this pumpkin mousse pretty fast. 🙂
+As I said, this keto pumpkin mousse actually tastes better the next day, so obviously if you serve it on the day you make it and have leftovers, go ahead and keep them.
+But I don’t think the texture will last much beyond a day or two.
+I never had a chance to test it, though.
+We tend to finish this pumpkin mousse pretty fast. 🙂

 - 1 (15 oz can) pure pumpkin puree